 - The brain stem.
 This controls life supporting autonomic functions like breathing, blood pressure, and digestion.

 - The limbic system.
 The most important part of the limbic system is called the amygdala.
-You can call it the “ancient brain” because it evolved first, together with the brain stem.
-It represents our unconscious mind.
+Together with the brain stem it represents the unconscious mind.

 - Cerebral cortex.
-It’s complex and big but it was the last to evolve.
-It’s the thinking part of the brain, in which we have the most control.
+This is the thinking part of the brain, in which we have the most control.
 It’s responsible for reasoning, judgments, conclusions, making decisions, and predicting things for the future.
 As such, the cerebral cortex is part of our conscious mind.

 Let’s focus on the amygdala for a moment—our unconscious mind.
 This is a tiny, almond-shaped region of our brains that plays an absolutely crucial role in our reactions to stressful situations.